torvalds/linux/Documentation/firmware-guide/acpi/gpio-properties.rst

 ACPI GPIO Mappings Provided by Drivers
 ======================================

-There are systems in which the ACPI tables do not contain _DSD but provide _CRS with GpioIo()/GpioInt() resources and device drivers still need to work with them.
+There are systems in which the ACPI tables do yest contain _DSD but provide _CRS with GpioIo()/GpioInt() resources and device drivers still need to work with them.